qlik-oss/enigma.js/docs/api.md

 The API for generated APIs depends on the QIX Engine schema you pass into your [Configuration](#configuration), and on what QIX struct the API has.

+All API calls made using the generated APIs will return promises which are either resolved or rejected depending on how the QIX Engine responds.

 Read more: [Generic object model](./concepts.md#generic-object-model)

 Example: